nicholascgilpin/AggiesVsZombies/README.md

 ## CSCE 315
 ###Code location
-- All client side code is contained in public\js\ \n game.js is the largest file handling game states and events
+- All client side code is contained in public\js\
+    - - game.js is the largest file handling game states and events
-- All media is contained in public\assets \n
+- All media is contained in public\assets
-- All server side code is contained in lib directory  \n game.js is the largest file containing most server functionality
+- All server side code is contained in lib directory
+    - - game.js is the largest file containing most server functionality

 ### Demo
 ####Live Demo